 LIST

 Lists the rows in the current view.
-The list can be done based on a specific sort sequence, from/to key range, and a selection rule.
+The list can be done based on a specific sort sequence, from/to key range, a selection rules, and text field search rules.
 The list will be displayed in the view window.